Type species: Phalaena tau Linnaeus, 1758.

 Holarctic; Palaearctic region.
 Pleistocene refuge: Polycentric.

 Wingspan 60--84mm.
 The sexually dimorphic and dichromatic adults are like no other moth from the region, with the larger females (illustrated) being less well marked and less brightly coloured than males, which have less pointed forewings.
 Although most adults are yellowish-orange, some are heavily dusted with dark-brown or black scales (f. melaina Gross, 1898); the latter are especially common in cooler, mountainous areas.
 Other forms include f. ferenigra Thierry-Meig, 1884, in which the submarginal areas of all wings are heavily dusted with dark scales; f. cerberus Schultz, 1905, in which the hindwings are black; f. cupreola Werner, 1902, in which the females are copper-red; and f. decolor Schultz, 1905, in which both sexes are pale.
 There are many more forms in this variable species, too many to be mentioned here.
 In the Pyrenees mountains males can markedly copper-red, so that they appear reddish on the wing.
 The eyespots have iridescent purple centres.

-Most adults emerge in the early morning, with females calling that same day, often from the base of trees up which they have climbed.
-Although the females are nocternal, the diurnal males zigzag wildly through open woodland on sunny mornings (9--11h) in search of these once thay have picked up a scent trail, with several often piling up on the same hapless object of their desire.
+Most adults emerge in the early morning, with females calling/scenting that same morning, often from the base of trees up which they have climbed.
+Although the females are nocternal, the diurnal males will zigzag wildly through open woodland on sunny mornings (9--11h) in search of these once thay have picked up a scent trail, with several often piling up on the same hapless object of their desire.
 Pairing lasts for only a few hours.
 After separation, males fly off to rest and usually cease all activity by mid afternoon.
 Come evening, the female climbs to the highest vantage point possible before launching herself clumsily towards the nearest shadow which, often as not, is a tree.
 When at rest both sexes generally sit on tree-trunks or the forest floor with their wings closed vertically over the abdomen.